ada-ros/tutorial-aeic21/Exercises.md

 From this point on, all exercises are ROS2 nodes written in Ada.
 Each exercise source code is provided twice:

-1. In project `ada4ros2/src/tutorial_aeic21/gpr_exercises/tut21_exercises.gpr`
+1. In project `ada4ros2/src/tutorial/exercises/tutorial_exercises.gpr`
    * These files are intended to guide you via comments on the objectives of the exercise, and to have a file ready to start without requiring you to create a new package, Ada project, etc. The intention is that you edit these files directly to complete the exercise.
-2. In project `ada4ros2/src/tutorial_aeic21/gpr_tutorials/tut21_solutions.gpr`
+2. In project `ada4ros2/src/tutorial/solutions/tutorial_solutions.gpr`
    * The files in this project are prefixed with `sol_` and are a reference implementation of the exercise.
 You can use these to get ideas, check the intended behavior of the result, quickly try modifications on a complete solution, etc.

-For convenient edition/comparison of any of these files, the project `ada4ros2/src/tutorial_aeic21/tutorial.gpr` is recommended.
-It is an aggregate project that merely includes both `tut21_*.gpr` projects.
+For convenient edition/comparison of any of these files, the project `ada4ros2/src/tutorial/tutorial.gpr` is recommended.
+It is an aggregate project that merely includes both `tutorial_*.gpr` projects.

-> This `tutorial.gpr` project file
+> This `tutorial.gpr` project file requires a previous successful build to find all required dependencies.

 In summary, from the `ada4ros2` repository root:

 1. `colcon build`
 2. `source <(./printenv_ada)`
-3. `gnat-gps -P src/tutorial_aeic21/tutorial.gpr`
+3. `gnat-gps -P src/tutorial/tutorial.gpr`

 ### Using RCLAda dynamic vs static messages